itamames/Assignment5/README.md

 TODO #3: Implement the dijkstra function in Path.java

-This assignment will test your grasp on Dijkstra's algorithm.
+This assignment will test your grasp of Dijkstra's algorithm.
 The steps are found within each function and it is your job to code it out.

 # Hints